jsquyres/ompi/docs/faq/large-clusters.rst

 ``routed=debruijn`` MCA parameter in the default MCA parameter file.
-This causes OMPI to not open the other components during startup, but allows users to override this on their command line or in their environment so no functionality is lost &mdash; you just save some memory and time.
+This causes OMPI to not open the other components during startup, but allows users to override this on their command line or in their environment so no functionality is lost |mdash| you just save some memory and time.